Daily Preschool Routines

 Creative Movement Class

-Spanish is taught on Tuesdays in the Twos, Threes, and Pre-K classes.
+Spanish is taught in the Twos, Threes, and Pre-K classes.
 Using the Sonrisas curriculum, Spanish class incorporates singing, dancing, and reading stories in Spanish.
 Spanish class is a part of our preschool curriculum and is included in tuition.